ManoelAlmeida/Project-Reflec/README.md

 # Reflectance project

-This is a collaboration project applied to solve some reflectance problems.
+This project is the application of the Particle Swarm Optimization (PSO) for optimizing the Reflectance parameters of some materials.